sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - software-version (index 13): A textual value representing the specific release or development version of the software component.

 - version-scheme (index 14): An 8-bit integer or textual value representing the versioning scheme used for the software-version item.
-If an integer value is used it MUST be a value from the SWID/CoSWID Version Scheme Values Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.
+If an integer value is used it MUST be a value from the SWID/CoSWID Version Scheme Value Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.

   An initial set of pre-defined version-scheme index and text values are defined in {{indexed-version-scheme}} that are based on the version-scheme values defined in {{SWID}}.
-These pre-defined version-scheme values are registered with IANA in the "SWID/CoSWID Version Scheme Values" registry {{iana-version-scheme}}, and MAY be expanded in the future.
+These pre-defined version-scheme values are registered with IANA in the "SWID/CoSWID Version Scheme Value" registry {{iana-version-scheme}}, and MAY be expanded in the future.

   The value of an ownership item MUST be one of the following:

-  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Version Scheme Values" registry.
+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Version Scheme Value" registry.
   - An index value in the range 32768 through 65535, to indicate that a private use index value is used.
   - A string value prefixed with "x_", to indicate that a private use string value is used.